-The following transactions are fully exempted:
+The following transactions are fully exempt from VAT:

-- exports (such as transactions and international transport); - maize flour, rice, bread, iodated salt, powered milk for infants up to one year, wheat, wheat flour, fresh or refrigerated tomatoes, frozen horse-mackerel ('carapau'), lighting petrol, 'jet-fuel', mosquito nets, common bicycles and condoms;

-- some products resulting from the industrial activity of production of rations for feeding of animals for human consumption; - transmission of goods to be used as raw material in the alimentary oil and soap industry, resulting from the industrial activity of production of alimentary oil and soap, carried out by the relevant factory; and - transmission of goods and supply of services related to the agricultural activity of production of sugar cane and destined for the industry.
+- Exports (international transport); - Supplies of maize flour, rice, bread, iodated salt, powered milk for infants up to one year, wheat, wheat flour, fresh or refrigerated tomatoes, frozen horse mackerel (carapau), lighting petrol, jet fuel, mosquito nets, common bicycles and condoms; - Some products resulting from the industrial activity of producing feed for animals meant for human consumption; - Transmission of goods to be used as raw material in the alimentary oil and soap industry, resulting from the industrial activity of production of alimentary oil and soap, carried out by the relevant factory; and - Transmission of goods and supply of services related to the agricultural activity of production of sugar cane and destined for the industry.

 VAT is fully recoverable, subject to complying with the legal requirements, in the case of taxpayers carrying out fully taxable activities.
-Taxpayers carrying out VAT exempt activities are not entitled to claim any input credit.
+Taxpayers carrying out VAT-exempt activities are not entitled to claim any input credit.
+Mixed taxpayers will have to use an apportionment method to determine a percentage of deductible VAT.

-Input tax is expressly denied in the following circumstances:
+Input tax recovery is expressly denied in the following circumstances:

-- passenger or passenger/goods vehicles, pleasure boats, helicopters, aircraft and motorcycles; - fuel used for cars, except for diesel fuel, where 50% of the tax is deductible.
-However, diesel is fully deductible if related to tractors used for agricultural purposes, certain machines, and large vehicles licensed for the transportation of people or goods, excluding those used in the rent-a-car sector; - expenses with business trips and transport for the entrepreneurs or employees; - lodging, food and drink, tobacco and entertainment expenditure; - telephone communication costs, except those related to fixed telephones in the name of the company; and - diversion and luxury expenses.
+- Passenger or passenger/ goods vehicles, pleasure boats, helicopters, aircraft and motorcycles; - Fuel used for cars, except for diesel fuel, where 50% of the tax is deductible.
+However, diesel is fully deductible if related to tractors used for agricultural purposes, certain machines, and large vehicles licensed for the transportation of people or goods, excluding those used in the car rental sector;

+- Expenses on business trips and transport for entrepreneurs or employees; - Lodging, food and drink, tobacco and entertainment expenditure; - Telephone communication costs, except those related to fixed telephones in the name of the company; and - Diversion and luxury expenses.

-Taxpayers simultaneously carrying out taxable and exempt activities can recover VAT on inputs on an apportionment basis.
+Taxpayers simultaneously carrying out taxable and exempt activities can recover VAT on inputs on an apportionment basis using pro rata or direct allocation methods.

-Application of goods that are part of a business for private use or for nonbusiness purposes when VAT has been deducted on such goods is considered a supply of services.
+The use or allocation of goods that are part of a business for private use or for non-business purposes is considered as a supply of services when VAT has been deducted on such goods.
 Therefore the taxpayer must pay VAT to the tax authority.

 There are no specific rules regarding the recovery of VAT prior to registration or after deregistration.
-Companies intending to recover preregistration or post-deregistration VAT should submit an application to the competent Tax Authorities requesting their legal opinion on such procedure.
+Companies intending to recover preregistration or post-deregistration VAT should submit an application to the competent tax authorities requesting their legal opinion on such a procedure.